 Clonazepam (Klonopin®), diazepam (Valium®), lorazepam (Ativan®), and alprazolam (Xanax®) are frequently used to treat ET.
-These drugs are especially helpful in patients with associated anxiety.
-Although diazepam has been shown to improve tremor, it is typically not as effective as propranolol and primidone.
-Alprazolam has been shown to significantly reduce tremor as well as symptoms of anxiety.
-The effectiveness of alprazolam has been found to be equal to that of primidone.

-If benzodiazepines are used for long periods in large dosages, they can become addictive.
+If these benzodiazepines are used for long periods in large dosages, they can become addictive.
 There is also risk of withdrawal symptoms if the drugs are stopped suddenly.
 These drugs may be particularly useful in patients who do not respond to other medications or who have associated anxiety.
 Side effects include sleepiness, dizziness, depression, fatigue, loss of coordination, memory loss, and confusion.